work-ent/Xploader-V2/README.md

 ##NB:
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>
 ---
 ***This bot is still under development and my exhibit some errors.
 Please feel free to report any errors to the developers or request a feature.
-Stay tuned for Xploader V2 which will more optimized and fully functional***
+Kindly check the repo after every two days for updates***
 ##
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>